opentdf/web-sdk/docs/kao-ec-wrapped.md

 ### 2. Key Agreement

 To securely transmit the DEK,
-a key agreement is performed between the ephemeral private key and the recipient's public key.
+we perform a key agreement between the ephemeral private key and the recipient's public key.
 This derives a shared secret (KEK - Key Encryption Key):

 ```typescript